Stanyke/myrecipe/README.md

 Also the frontend app can be cloned from https://github.com/OpenClassrooms-Student-Center/5614116-go-fullstack-recipe-frontend.git

-This app needs to have the root paths as followed.
+This app (myrecipe) needs to have the root paths as followed.

 myrecipe --- backend, frontend.